Vellathooval: Cast

+Production

+I. V. Sasi wanted to make a film on teenagers without intimacy and decided to cast relative newcomers.

 Reception

 Sify.com wrote "In all fairness, the fact that there is a storyline with some messages in the film.
 As you come out of the theatres, the immediate feeling will be that things could have been really different with better visuals, haunting music, and a tighter script.
 On simpler terms, Vellathooval would have been an okay movie, if it had come at least two decades ago!"
 Paresh C Palicha from Rediff.com wrote "In conclusion, Vellathooval is disappointing considering there are veterans like director I V Sasi and writer John Paul associated with it."